ct-js/ct-js/README.md

 * [Like ct.js on AlternativeTo](https://alternativeto.net/software/ct-js/)
 * [Rate ct.js on Slant in different questions](https://www.slant.co/options/30242/~ct-js-review)

+# Production builds

+See the [releases page](https://github.com/ct-js/ct-js/releases) or [jump to itch.io page](https://comigo.itch.io/ct).
+Available for Windows, Mac and Linux.

+# Nightly builds

+We have [daily builds at itch.io](https://comigo.itch.io/ct-nightly).
+This page will have nightly versions that are built from the `develop` branch from our repository.
+It means that you will get the latest features, improvement, bug fixes, and new bugs daily, out of the oven.
+[Itch.io app](https://itch.io/app) is strongly recommended.

 # Repo structure & tools

 * `app` — an [NW.js app](nwjs.io/), with its configs and static files.